-4 We observe SAT scores for more than half of certified individuals in 13 of the 25 cohort and for entering teachers in 16 of the 25 cohorts.

-consistent with the trends in the academic abilities of those for whom we have SAT scores.
+In a typical year we observe SAT scores for somewhat more than 50 percent of all individuals who are initially certified or employed as teachers in NYS public schools (appendix Table A1).4 SAT scores are missing for three categories of individuals: i) those enrolled in NYS private schools and taking the SAT in 2002 or later, ii) those taking the test outside of NYS, and iii) persons not taking the SAT.
+This SAT-score-missingness will not pose a problem if each of these three categories of individuals are either a small share of the full populations (certified individuals, entering teachers, and their high school peers) or the unobserved trends in their academic abilities are consistent with the trends in the academic abilities of those for whom we have SAT scores.
 Our exploration of the missingness leaves us confident the trends in academic abilities of our analytic sample are representative of the full population, a full treatment of which is provided in the appendix.
 First, we rerun our main analysis using a sample restricted to all NYS students taking the SAT between 1980 and 2001, a period over which we have SAT scores from both NYS public and private schools.
 The results show we are somewhat underestimating the change in academic ability as a result of excluding individuals who attended NYS private schools when taking the SAT (appendix Figures A3 and A4).
 Second, in the appendix we report results from an analysis of an alternative measure of academic ability - the selectivity of the colleges attended (Barron's ratings) by those certified to teach and those entering teaching.
 This is useful because our college-selectivity measure has substantially fewer missing values (roughly 12 percent) and a pattern of missing data that is quite different from that for SAT scores.
 Most important, college selectivity is both a direct measure of academic ability, a useful proxy for missing SAT scores, and may pick up variation in individuals' academic ability not captured by SAT scores.
 The trends in college selectivity among certified individuals and entering teachers between those with SAT scores and those missing SAT scores for any reason are very similar and indicate we are likely underestimating the increase in academic abilities after 2002 (appendix Figure A5).